 We would like to welcome you to your rotation at the University of Virginia and thank you for electing to spend time with us.
 Here at UVA, we take great pride in our program and we hope you will thoroughly enjoy your time here.
-We are very fortunate to have an extremely well-rounded program, with outstanding research opportunities as well as excellent faculty in all specialties.
-During our training we cover two large Level 1 trauma centers; one university-based and one private community hospital, providing an excellent breadth of experience.
-Ivy Mountain Musculoskeletal Center is our outpatient orthopaedic center, complete with clinics and operating rooms, that is currently under construction and will provide a comprehensive musculoskeletal center to our patients in less than 1 year (go check this place out while you're here it's gonna be amazing).
-Our hospital coverage experiences, both at UVA and at Roanoke, offer tremendous graduated early operative experiences led by attending surgeons who truly enjoy teaching.
+We are very fortunate to have an extremely well rounded program, with outstanding research opportunities as well as excellent faculty in all specialties.
+Ivy Mountain Musculoskeletal Center is our outpatient orthopaedic center, complete with clinics and operating rooms.
+It is now up and running with all clinics in a centralized location.
+We have PT/OT and P&O on site.
+We also have imaging capabilities and a pharmacy in addition to fully equipt operating rooms.
+Our hospital coverage experiences offer tremendous graduated early operative experiences led by attending surgeons who truly enjoy teaching.

 Each faculty member in the Department of Orthopaedic Surgery is devoted to one or more subspecialties.
 The Department of Orthopaedic Surgery is the busiest surgical service at UVA, providing considerable volume in both the inpatient and outpatient surgery settings.
 Research projects are constantly available in both basic and clinical arenas.
 Resident participation in research projects is an important component of our program.
 As a student, we welcome your participation in on-going research projects.
-Connect with a faculty member or resident to get further plugged in if a certain topic interest you.
+Connect with a faculty member or resident to get further plugged in if a certain topic interests you.